florianberthier/Software-Quality-Handbook-Assignment/Readme.md

 - Take your time.
 Never exceed 60 minutes of examination time at a time.
 Performance and attention to detail tend to decrease after this point.
 Studies show that taking breaks from a task for a period of time helps to maintain workflow without sacrificing much of its quality.
 So if the task requires a great deal of attention from you, it is best to take a break.
 During this break, think about something else, clear your head.
 This way, when you resume the code review, you will get a fresh look at the code.
 So if your review lasts more than 60 minutes, take a break.

+- Review Less Than 400 Lines Of Code.
+As well as the time spent reviewing code, reviewing too much code is also counterproductive.
+Try to limit each review session to 400 lines or less.
+A lot of research shows that beyond this line limit, the brain can no longer process information efficiently.
+Keep in mind that code review is a matter of quality rather than quantity.
+If a team decides to exceed the 400 LOC limit, the ability to find defects is severely affected.
+It is estimated that if a code examination is performed on less than 400 lines, in several times if necessary, it would cover 70 to 90% of defects.

 - Try to not hurts.